M-Reyad/BMI-iOS-Swift-UIKit/README.md

 ![1024](https://user-images.githubusercontent.com/93882864/178015940-f6b7bd35-2bf3-4851-8e38-28738d381640.png)

 Free Body Mass Index calculator gives out the BMI value and categorizes BMI based on provided information from WHO and CDC for both adults and children.
+Based on the user’s weight and height it calculates their body mass and give a piece of health advice depending on whether if they have eaten too many pies or if they need to eat more pies.

+### Design Pattern for this App: MVC

 ## Live Shots